Reviews You Can Rely On

 Credit: Matt Lighthart

-For the flat ground stop tests, our top performer is the Niu Kqi3 Max, which comes to a halt at an impressive 9 feet.
+Our top performer for the flat ground stop tests is the Niu Kqi3 Max, which comes to a halt at an impressive 9 feet.
 This should be no surprise, given the Niu's robust triple braking system.
-Other notable performers include the Gotrax GXL V2 and Hiboy S2 Pro, which both brake at 12 feet, a distance even the most experienced riders can wow at.
-These models, along with other high scorers, all boast a dual motor and disc braking system.
+Other notable performers include the Gotrax GXL V2 and Hiboy S2 Pro, which brake at 12 feet, a distance even the most experienced riders can watch.
+These models and other high scorers all boast a dual motor and disc braking system.
 The Prime III, with its motor and fender brake, takes 25 feet to stop, placing it at the bottom end of our group.

 Portability